rick427/Moviez/README.md

 the movie industry.
 Moviez was built with React.js. **Please note**: Due to time limitations this app was built with a desktop first approach and as such may break if ran on a mobile device.

+## Features

+1. Dynamic landing page that changes based on the new popular movies in the industry
+2. A tv shows list
+3. A movies list
+4. Renting capabailties (_capped at 3 movies per rent_)
+5. Movie & tv show details
+6. Returning movies & tv shows after renting
+7. Context API for state management

+## API's

+All the movies and information provided on Moviez are real and are constantly updating in real-time.
+This is made possible with TMDB's REST API's.
+The endpoints used for this app can be found in the context directory

 ## How to run

 1. Clone or download the repo above